smartclean/smartclean-sdk-java-builds/README.md

 	public static void main(String[] args) throws JsonProcessingException {
 		clientInterface = new SCSDKMasterService();

+		// while using the FEDERATED authorization mode this would be the right place to set the JWT token.
+		//clientInterface.setFederateJWTToken("xyz");

 		// WFMMainRequestObject is the master object to structure the request body required for making api calls to the operations provided under the workforcemanagement module
 		WFMMainRequestObject mrq = RequestObject.WFM.getShiftDetailsRequestObject("06f98e0c4f464b84b9157b1df6adfa66_003","a0801fe3-40f7-4127-abc0-fa6d58cbcebf");